aws/karpenter-provider-aws/website/content/en/preview/tasks/deprovisioning.md

 ### Scheduling Constraints (Consolidation Only)

 Consolidation will be unable to consolidate a node if, as a result of its scheduling simulation, it determines that the pods on a node cannot run on other nodes due to inter-pod affinity/anti-affinity, topology spread constraints, or some other scheduling restriction that couldn't be fulfilled.

-### Controllerless Pods (Consolidation Only)

-Consolidation will not attempt to consolidate a node that is running pods that are not owned by a controller (e.g. a `ReplicaSet`).
-In general we cannot assume that these pods would be recreated if they were evicted from the node that they are currently running on.